aws-samples/amazon-chime-voice-connector-automated-reports/README.md

 Hence, this code makes an assumption that all artifacts, including lambda and S3 buckets will be deployed in us-east-1 (N.Virginia) region.

-Once CDR is enriched, AWS QuickSight dataset automatically refreshes to report on the new enriched data.
+Once CDR is enriched, AWS QuickSight dataset can be refreshed to reflect the updated cost.

 ### Voice Record Enrichment Flow